The Lord God took the man and put him in the Garden of Eden to work it and take care of it.

 This format is suitable for printing and folding in three.

-Or an online version of our Leaflet can be downloaded here.
+An online version of our Leaflet can be downloaded here.

 This format is suitable for reading on a screen.